alex-strobel/DPP-LabManual/Manual/Research-projects.md

 ### GitHub project

-In order to effiencently organize collaboration on a research project, setup a GitHub project and a reproducible R environment using the `renv` package (with a little help from the `here` package).
-Read these pages to learn how to use GitHub and how to implement a reproducible workflow
+In order to effiencently organize collaboration on your research project, setup a GitHub project and a reproducible R environment using the `renv` package (with a little help from the `here` package).
+Read these pages to learn how to use GitHub and how to create a reproducible workflow:

 - [Setup GitHub](https://github.com/alex-strobel/DPP-LabManual/wiki/GitHub)
 - [Version control and collaboration using GitHub and the `renv` package](https://github.com/alex-strobel/DPP-LabManual/blob/main/Routines/GitHub-and-renv-short.md)

-...
+Now invite all collaborators to join the GitHub project via `Settings > Manage Access`.

 [[up](#Organization-of-this-manual)]